genov8/goprototype/README.md

 - `Unique` – Removes duplicate elements.
 - `Contains` – Checks if a slice contains an element.
 - `IndexOf` – Finds the index of an element.
+- `Flatten` – Flattens nested slices into a single slice.
+- `Map` – Applies a function to all elements of a slice.
+- `Filter` – Returns a slice with elements that satisfy a condition.

 ### Strings
 Chainable methods for strings: